cosmooowanttobeadev/my-nixos-rice/README.md

 feel free to make a your on configs and share in your own repos with my code .

+this is how i know how to use it if you know pls tell me how.

 # tutorial
 1:download nixos gnome.